Erika Heineken: Life

 In 2012 she won gold in Cagliari in Italy at the 2012 Kiteboard Course Racing World championships.
 She narrowly beat the British Steph Bridge with Caroline Adrien taking the gold.
 It was a family victory as her brother won the men's event.

-She was world champion at coarse racing again, as in 2013 at the women’s kiteboard racing world championship she again beat the British Steph Bridge, and the Russian Elena Kalinina in Bo'ao, Hainan, China at the IKA Kiteboard Course Race.
+She was world champion at course racing again, as in 2013 at the women’s kiteboard racing world championship she again beat the British Steph Bridge, and the Russian Elena Kalinina in Bo'ao, Hainan, China at the IKA Kiteboard Course Race.
 In the men's event in Bo'ao, her brother, John, this time, was beaten into second place by the German Florian Gruber.

 Private life

 She married John Tilney and they have a child.